-IFRS 9 includes new requirements for hedge accounting that have two main objectives: (i) the simplification of current needs and (ii) the alignment of hedge accounting with entity risk management.
-The Bank is currently considering the possibility of maintaining the application of IAS 39 and postponing the implementation of the new requirements of IFRS 9 in this component.
+IFRS 9 includes new requirements for hedge accounting that have two main objectives: (i) the simplification of current needs and (ii) the alignment of hedge accounting with the entities' risk management.
+The Group is currently considering the possibility of maintaining the application of IAS 39 and postponing the implementation of the new requirements of IFRS 9 in this component.

-Bank implementation strategy
+Group implementation strategy

-The Santander Group, which BST integrates, defined a global work structure with the objective of adapting its internal processes to the norms set forth in IFRS 9, so that these are simultaneously and uniformly applied to all Group subsidiaries and are adaptable to the individual characteristics of each.
+The Santander Group defined a global work structure with the objective of adapting its internal processes to the norms set forth in IFRS 9, so that these are, simultaneously, uniformly applied to all Group subsidiaries and adaptable to the individual characteristics of each.

 Regarding the governance structure of the IFRS 9 implementation project, the Group created a committee with the responsibility of monitoring the project, but also of ensuring that all the areas relevant to its success are involved in this project.
-In this manner, the Risk Department, the Accounting Department and the Technology and Operations Department of the Bank are involved in this committee.
+In this manner, the Risk Department, the Accounting Department and the Technology and Operations Department of the Group are involved in this committee.
 The Internal Audit Department and the external auditor are also involved in the project, holding regular meetings with this committee to monitor project implementation.

-During the financial year, BST successfully completed the design and development phase of the IFRS 9 implementation plan.
+During the financial year, the Group successfully completed the design and development phase of the IFRS 9 implementation plan.
 The main objectives achieved include: